SALKANTAY MACHU PICCHU TOUR MULTI-SPORT – 4-DAYS

 Guiding Peru provides an exclusive 4 Day Salkantay Machu Picchu Tour to provide visitors a chance to explore one of the most popular hiking routes to Machu Picchu.
 The Salkantay!
-Our guided Salkantay Machu Picchu Tour is Multi-Sport and is designed for those who want to enjoy an action-packed and challenging adventure that every day offers a different and exciting activity: Hiking, Cycling, Zip-lining and White Water Rafting.
+Our guided Salkantay to Machu Picchu Tour is Multi-Sport and is designed for those who want to enjoy an action-packed and challenging adventure.
+Every day offers a different and exciting activity: Hiking, Cycling, Zip-lining, White Water Rafting with a relaxing evening in Volcanic hot-springs.
 This tour is for those that want to do it all on their way to Machu Picchu.

 Salkantay Machu Picchu Tour Details